spham395/04-Logic-Pseudocode_IDEs/03_Debugging/02_IO_Debugging.md

 Let's take a look at the data we did gather though:

 * Did the values meet our expectations? ex:
-  * We have a while loop on line 22, was it's exit condition met?
+  * We have a while loop, was it's exit condition met?
   * Were the switch case conditions met?
-  * Did the if statement on line 60 meet our expectations?
+  * Did the if statement meet our expectations?
-  * The answer should be no. Something messed up.

 If a condition isn't being met as expected; did we set that condition up correctly?
 If so, why isn't the condition being met?
 How can we make it behave as expected?